If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 – Adam Klyn, Senior Systems Engineer, Rio IT

-4. Cloud & SaaS
+4. Cloud and SaaS

 As more businesses adopt cloud productivity tools, threat actors are increasingly tailoring phishing campaigns to the systems they know businesses rely on.